 Develop a roadmap for the full implementation and adoption of Transport Layer Security - Secure Remote Password (TLS-SRP).
 Other approaches can be considered, but TLS-SRP appears to meet the requirements if it is implemented correctly.
-It lends itself to user credentials better than TLS-PSK (lower entropy requirements), is built on established crypto principles, and is already implemented in some required components.
+TLS-SRP lends itself to user credentials better than TLS-PSK (lower entropy requirements), it is built on established crypto principles, and it is already implemented in some required components.

 To use TLS-SRP in IoT and embedded spaces, we will need:

 - TLS-SRP implemented in embedded web servers, such as lighttpd (https://www.lighttpd.net/) and GoAhead (https://embedthis.com/goahead/).

 - TLS-SRP implemented in web browsers, such as Chrome (boringssl), Firefox (NSS) and Internet Explorer, plus mobile versions of the same.